thomas_de_montmorenci_florence_mary_m-p

 Thomas de M was baptised at Bromelton by the Rev. Benjamin Glennie3) and went to school in Brisbane and Hobart.
 In 1862, when he was 14 years old, he won the prize for English at the Collegiate School, Brisbane.4) For more on his and his brothers' education see William, Rosa (Praed), Morres, Lizzie (Jardine), Hervey, Redmond, Weeta, Hugh, Lodge, Matilda, Egerton M-P. After school, for a time at least, he worked on Maroon.
 A letter by his sister Rosa to her father in the late 1860s indicates that Tom encouraged, and to a degree shared, her literary inclinations.
 His praise was tempered by his times ('Tom liked it.
 He said it was like a man's work.') but he also shared and encouraged her writing the Marroon Magazine and her determination to educate her intellect: 'Tom and I had a long dissertation last night upon the cultivation of the understanding and he is going to follow my plan, and write notes and remarks upon everything he reads.'5)

 At some unknown date, Nora chose lines from poetry to describe her step-children and children.
 The lines she chose for her eldest stepson were: 'Of comfort, & an open hand of help,/A splendid presence.'6) His letters to her indicate why she made this judgement as they are affectionate and kind.
-In one undated one, he comments on his and his wife's happiness: 'Florence and I are as jolly and happy as two people can be.' - the qualification 'as two people can be', seems typical of his conscientious conservatism.7) Nora later wrote to Rosa giving one of her usual penetrating character assessments: Tom is such a grand fellow, mellowed & softened – a little narrow perhaps.8) Nora's high opinion of T de M. M-P was shared by his father, as TLM-P appointed his eldest son a trustee in his will (along with Nora's brother Charles Barton and, in a codicil, Anthony Darvall, the son of her uncle's second wife).9) After T de M M-P's death, his stepbrother Julius complained that the management of their father's estate had 'gone to pot', another indication of T de M. M-P's competence.10)
+In an undated one, he comments on his and his wife's happiness: 'Florence and I are as jolly and happy as two people can be.' - the qualification 'as two people can be', seems typical of his conscientious conservatism.7) Nora later wrote to Rosa giving one of her usual penetrating character assessments: Tom is such a grand fellow, mellowed & softened – a little narrow perhaps.8) Nora's high opinion of T de M. M-P was shared by his father, as TLM-P appointed his eldest son a trustee in his will (along with Nora's brother Charles Barton and, in a codicil, Anthony Darvall, the son of her uncle's second wife).9) After T de M M-P's death, his stepbrother Julius complained that the management of their father's estate had 'gone to pot', another indication of T de M. M-P's competence.10)

 The following three photos are of Tom de Montmorenci M-P. The first, of him as a boy, is from his father's album.11) The last photo of Tom with his statement moustache is typical of the era.12)